Refrigerator car: Express service

-Standard refrigerated transport is often utilized for goods with less than 14 days of refrigerated "shelf life" — avocados, cut flowers, green leafy vegetables, lettuce, mangoes, meat products, mushrooms, peaches and nectarines, pineapples and papayas, sweet cherries, and tomatoes.
+Standard refrigerated transport is often used for goods with less than 14 days of refrigerated "shelf life" — avocados, cut flowers, green leafy vegetables, lettuce, mangoes, meat products, mushrooms, peaches and nectarines, pineapples and papayas, sweet cherries, and tomatoes.
 "Express" reefers are typically employed in the transport of special perishables: commodities with a refrigerated shelf life of less than seven days, such as human blood, fish, green onions, milk, strawberries, and certain pharmaceuticals.

 The earliest express-service refrigerator cars entered service around 1890, shortly after the first express train routes were established in North America.
 The cars did not come into general use until the early 20th century.
 Most units designed for express service are larger than their standard counterparts, and are typically constructed more along the lines of baggage cars than freight equipment.
 Cars must be equipped with speed-rated trucks and brakes, and — if they are to be run ahead of the passenger car, must also incorporate an air line for pneumatic braking, a communication signal air line, and a steam line for train heating.
 Express units were typically painted in passenger car colors, such as Pullman green.

 The first purpose-built express reefer emerged from the Erie Railroad Susquehanna Shops on August 1, 1886.
 By 1927, some 2,218 express cars traveled America's rails, and three years later that number rose to 3,264.
 In 1940, private rail lines began to build and operate their own reefers, the Railway Express Agency (REA) being by far the largest.
 In 1948, the REA roster (which would continue to expand into the 1950s) numbered approximately 1,800 cars, many of which were World War II "troop sleepers" modified for express refrigerated transport.
 By 1965, due to a decline in refrigerated traffic, many express reefers were leased to railroads for use as bulk mail carriers.